PaloAltoNetworks/pan-os-php/README.md

 - /routing
 - /virtualwire

-PAN-OS-API is NOT working yet with PAN-OS XML API but it is possible to run it against PAN-OS FW and Panorama offline configuration files, and manipulate in the same way as on PAN-OS-PHP ClI:
+PAN-OS-PHP API is NOT working yet with PAN-OS XML API but it is possible to run it against PAN-OS FW and Panorama offline configuration files, and manipulate in the same way as on PAN-OS-PHP ClI:
 - pa_address-edit help
 - http://localhost:8082/utils/develop/api/v1/tool.php/address?help